Difference Between Product Marketing and Service Marketing?

 - A smartphone brand is launching a new model with improved camera features.

-- A clothing retailer promoting a new collection through social media marketing.
+- A clothing retailer is promoting a new collection through social media marketing.

 - A car manufacturer emphasizes safety features in advertisements.